tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 >
 > dedicated + open minded

 The dyanmic and probabilistic nature of fishing process means you need prepare yourself up with a good mindset.
 Sometimes you did your homework hardly but no luck turning out to be fruitless, a blank.
-At some other times, you not doing your homework but still great luck, turning out to be a good catch.

-, little by little to build up consistency.
+At some other times, you not doing your homework but still great luck, turning out to be a good catch.The outcome is sth you can't control, but the process is sth you can contrl  kinda of and be enjoyed.
+Angling always has offered something to learn about, through it , you learn not just that - fishing outside -  but also yourself, and build up some awareness of your person identiy (self) and appreicate and reconnect with the beauty and serenity of the nature.
+To me, I personally like fishing in nature water, and that is really relaxing.

- Good angler or pro anglers they get to their consistency by taking lots of time and effort and

-It takes a long time to build up those knowleges and practices to get a good consistency rate.

-But those are just theory, on the paper, you also need to do it by yourself.

- it could served a good guidence to start with when you have no idea.

-Before got blind-sided by commercial baits in

-The equation which factor will palyout out in wather ocndiont ?
-It depends.

- by reading/watching/talking from others or doing it through person experices.

-And the ones under the iceberg - the big one - is what we dont' know.

-You could angle with same bait/same fish tackle, in same swim , in same season and pretty much same sunny day, same temperature/wind from weather report, but very likely you have different results - to say the least - maybe a full fishing keepnet or just blank - never you got same result.

-From my experience and ponder-over, sometimes , as angler, maybe we need shift our perspective from chasing after certaintiy(conventional wisdom) to getting along with probability and statistics - i.e - uncertaninty.
-I will elaborate more on this in following secions.

-However shifted to thinking in terms of probabiliy and statistics, d

-Well, based on my coding experice, plus some insiprations from other areas like playing basketball/learning Spanish etc, the impluse- a intense emtion - of using or adopting new tech or langeuage or framework, or imitating whatever those masters use in videos, could be served as a clue to remind you whether you have a good picture and understanding over it without falling into traps of tunnel vision effect.
-You just need to be aware of that and you have options to step back to study basics 、 break big one into small pieces、figure out those piece roughly, then back to high level again to priortize.
-High priority ones is probably not that thrilling like low priority ones(Think about the letter `R` in Spanish - that's like the least important part for any beginners yet most people will simply give up learning spanish just because they can't pronunciate it after a couple of times trying).

-To find someones' balance point between the simplicity and pureness of joy from primitivism(lack of options- scarcity) and more possiblities yet more expensive&cumbersome from commericials(overwhelmed - surplus) is kinda ideal but difficult - you need weigh the pros and cons through trial and error.

-Hence i want to get my hands dirty as simple and economical as possible, no need for much comfort as it is non-attended hence no alarm、boat、bivvy、chair、brolly、coffee maker.... and barrow&trolley.
-The basic fish tackle combo is 2.7 meter rod($4~24RMB)、5000 reel($3-$4~20RMB)、100 meter long braide fishing line of size 6($2~12RMB).In the following sections, I will break down on what fishing strategy I 'gonna use for my fishing scernario and you could see why I choose that combo.

-In the bginner, tryilanderro, fail fast and cheap way. after you got some idea about your personal fishing style, buy the ones that fit in. (not necessary awlays the most epesnisve ones).,  THat should safve you lots of money and still have lots of fun during the process - more sustatianble in longer turn.

-abrasion resistance

-## Do my homeowrk

-conditions:
+In the following sections, I will break down on my personal fishing scenario and analyze what kinda strategy would fit.

+## Fishing background

+some requirements and conditions of this fishing case:

 * reservoir : low stocked big nature water - wild water
 * target: 1.5KG - 15KG
 * time:  1-2 days consecutive
-* unmanned/unattended:  passive and automatical
+* unmanned/unattended:  automatical
-* baid/feed strategy: setup once, no middle of add more baiting/feeding
+* baiting/feeding strategy: pre-baiting/feeding once and no halfway baiting/feeding
-* secretiveness:  detecting device should be small enough to be camouflaged and not easily be able to spot
+* secretiveness:  detecting device should be small enough to be camouflaged and not easily be able to spot from the bank
 * mobility : device and whole fish tackle should be easily to be assemble or dis-assemble
-* setup: first cast out with rod and reel; then pull main line out of reel and rod and attatch to tent peg; carefully setup trigger between the main line and device.

-Quick Summary: setup feeder/bait, cast out and link with tent pegs,  setup the bite alarm device, hook the trigger between mainline and device.
+Quick Summary: prebait and hook the bait, cast out, take down the fishing line from reel, knot with tent pegs on the bank.
+Then setup the bite detecting device, link the trigger between fishing line and device.
 Leave it for 1-2 days.
-When got bite from fish,  the strength will trigger alarm, hence give a call to my phone so that I could just go there and pickup and land the fish.
+When got bite from fish,  the strength of fish fleeing way on the fishing line, will trigger alarm, hence give a call to my phone so that I could just go there and pickup and land the fish.

 But we also need some hearbeat to know that device is running properly.
 Every one minutes,  it send a http request to my backend server which log its timstamp and whether it got triggered or not.
 With this data,  later we could know what time it got bite and what temperature it is.

 ### Angling strategy

+I might still borrow some tips and tricks from enourpean carp fishing.
+Carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.

+you could have berst gait best rod and reel, the beest gear all that stuff doens't make a lick of difference if you're not putting your bait in front of a fish.

+they consitently catch fish not bcause they have a a srecret/magic bait. thjey just konw to how to find the ffish and put their bait in front of the fish.

 *A beard well lathered is half shaved.* It is always good to draw some inspiration from existing carp fishing strategys like pole fishing and carp fishing.